mpjdep/3DEP/README_semiAutofit.md

-How to use the scripts:
+How to use the script:
 <b>semiAutofit_MPJ_v#.m</b>

 A) line 18 needs to be updated with the average radius of the cells.